 - Floyd-Warshall’s (All pairs)

 Practice, practice and practice writing the code.
-You can practise and prepare yourself for any coding interview by participating in coding competitions on sites like Codechef, Codeforces, Spoj, Hackerearth etc.
+You can practice by participating in coding competitions on sites like Codechef, Codeforces, Spoj, Hackerearth etc.

 Once you are confident on your programming skills, prepare for puzzles and design (Design patterns) related problems.
 Also revise your Database and Operating systems concepts.
 Practise writing a few SQL queries involving joins.

 In the end, work on your soft skills.
 Do a few mock up HR interviews.
 Read up the answers for standard cliche’ questions like what are your strengths/weaknesses, why this company?

 Although offer decisions are mostly based on your performance in the coding interview, it’s your resume and your prior experience that lands you the interview.
 Both students and working professionals benefit from additional coding experience.
 So it’s always better to get your hands dirty with some coding projects.